3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 For a kick of adrenaline, hop on Platform 9.
 You’ll get a harness and then you’ll be strapped onto a simple steel construction with a glass floor!
 Up you go!
 Tickets cost EUR 89.

-Before or after your ride, visit the Panorama at the foot of the Ferris Wheel to learn about the history of the Wheel through audio-visual installations in eight Ferris Wheel cabins.
+Before or after your ride, visit the free Panorama Museum at the foot of the Ferris Wheel to learn about the history of the Wheel through audio-visual installations in eight Ferris Wheel cabins.

 Of course, the rest of Prater is right there, so if you’re up for it, continue your evening on some fun rides!
 Each ride is paid for separately, so you can even just wander around and enjoy the atmosphere without paying any kind of entrance fee.